SOWK 510. Diversity Theory in Practice and Research. 3 Units.

 Provides students with an understanding of the historical foundations of the social work profession, including its influence in the development of the U.S. system of social welfare.
 Examines the societal perspectives and contradictions that have affected the development and evolution of contemporary social policies and services in the U.S. Emphasizes understanding of the role of race, gender, and perception of human needs in shaping social policy.

 Requires conducting a biopsychosocial-spiritual assessment and developing a full range of beginning intervention strategies for working with individuals.
-Emphasizes special problems experienced in micro-systems and at-risk populations, such as women and minorities.
+Emphasizes special problems experienced in micro-systems with diverse and at-risk populations.
 Focuses on goal-setting, assessment, and successful interventions with attention to cultural values that influence development and resolution of psychosocial problems.
-Four units required beginning with 2021-2022 catalog.

 Prerequisite or concurrent: Social work practicum.